Louis Leblanc: Junior

 In mid-2010, Leblanc's QMJHL rights were owned by the Montreal Junior Hockey Club (Montreal Juniors)—his rights having been traded from Val-d'Or to the Chicoutimi Saguenéens in 2009, then to the Juniors in June 2010.
 On July 30, Leblanc signed a three-year contract with the Canadiens, and he attended a training camp with the team in September.
 By signing a professional contract, he forfeited his National Collegiate Athletic Association (NCAA) eligibility and had to leave Harvard, being considered a professional according to NCAA standards.
 Following the camp, the Canadiens announced on September 27 that they were returning him to the Juniors for the 2010–11 season.
 He finished 2010–11 with 58 points in 51 games for the Juniors.
-In the off-season, the team relocated to Boisbriand, a suburb of Montreal, and were renamed the Blainville-Boisbriand Armada; the team traded Leblanc's major junior rights to the Shawinigan Cataractes.
+In the off-season, the team relocated to Boisbriand, a suburb of Montreal, and was renamed the Blainville-Boisbriand Armada; the team traded Leblanc's major junior rights to the Shawinigan Cataractes.
 Before he had a chance to play for the Cataractes, the Canadiens exercised their contract rights to him, putting him in the Hamilton Bulldogs of the American Hockey League (AHL), the Canadiens' minor league affiliate.